anthean/anthean.github.io/README.md

-hiya stalker -- i'm trying to make a portfolio :D
+hiya! -- i'm trying to make a portfolio :D